 - About Us

-Celebrating its 5th year, Tongues Untied is a space by and for People of Color who identify as GLBTQ and/or Same-Gender-Loving.
+Tongues Untied is a space by and for People of Color who identify as LGBTQIA and/or Same-Gender-Loving.
 Named after the famous documentary "Tongues Untied" by Marlon Riggs & Essex Hemphill, the group serves to connect students, staff, faculty, and the Twin Cities community by holding discussion groups that focus on how race, sexuality, and gender impact our lived experiences.

 Tongues Untied serves the needs of our growing community by:

 - Providing social and educational gatherings for U of M students

 - Hosting discussions and panels for local public school Gay-Straight Alliances upon request

 - Connecting with local community organizations or color such as The Exchange, Twin Cities Black Pride, and the MiniBall Scene